antonioxdias/question/README.md

 [![Package Version](https://img.shields.io/hexpm/v/question)](https://hex.pm/packages/question)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/question/)

-Simple wrapper function that prints a prompt to stdout, waits and returns the user answer in a callback.
+Simple wrapper function to grab user input in a CLI tool.
+It prints a prompt to stdout, waits and returns the user answer in a callback.
 Provides bindings for erlang and javascript.

 ## Installation